 Click onand search for the workflow Create_loopback_all_in_uniconfig.

 After providing the loopback id to be used, you can execute the workflow.
-As previously, click on the popped up workflow id next to the execute button.
+As previously, click on the popped up numeric link next to the execute button.

 The workflow creates a loopback for all devices in the inventory.
 Here you see all the devices.